 Exposure: Exposure is the amount of light allowed to reach the sensor, determined by the intensity of the light, the amount admitted by the iris of the lens, and the length of time determined by the shutter speed.

 Exposure Compensation: A setting used to increase or decrease the exposure manually when the camera gets it wrong.

 Exposure Value (EV): EV settings are a way of adding or decreasing exposure without the need to reference f-stops or shutter speeds.
 For example, if you tell your camera to add +1EV, it will provide twice as much exposure by using a larger f-stop, slower shutter speed, or both.

 Fill-in Flash: Also called forced flash.
-A camera setting that causes the electronic flash to always fire, which produces the effect of filling in shadows in brightly illuminated images.
+A camera setting that causes the electronic flash to always fire, produces the effect of filling in shadows in brightly illuminated images.

 Filter: In photography, a device that fits over the lens, changing the light in some way.
 In image editing, a feature that changes the pixels in an image to produce blurring, sharpening, and other special effects.

 Flash: A device on your camera that fires a burst of light when you take a picture to illuminate your subject.
 Sometimes called a strobe.

 Flash bracketing: Capturing a series of photos, each with a different exposure, by pressing the camera’s shutter button once.

 Focal length: The distance between the film and the optical centre of the lens when the lens is focused on infinity, usually measured in millimetres.